mabauer/tinyscript/README.md

 As of 2018, if I had some time, I'd like to work on the following topics:

-- Update the project to a newer version of Eclipse and Xtext.
-I fear that this would mean quite a bit of work, but it would allow for a couple of cool features (language server support for Visual Studio code).
+- ~~Update the project to a newer version of Eclipse and Xtext~~.
+I fear that this would mean quite a bit of work, but it would allow for a couple of cool features (such as language server support for Visual Studio Code).

 - Improve the documentation.